Steward and the King, The

 And so, having heard all reports, the Council debated.
 The ring could not be hidden or sent to the West, so it must be destroyed.
 But Faramir again asked why the ring could not be used, though he knew few were pleased to hear the question.

 "You speak of a time of legends, unknown to me.
 I have lived my life honorably under the Shadow, battling it.
 We have lived these many generations, with terror on our borders and have remained true.
 If we are to fail -- and we are nigh to failure! -- it will be our strength that fails, not our hearts.
 In this terror we have been forged, strong and faithful.
 Do not abandon us!"

-“Faithful?”
-Elrond asked, hot anger hovering behind the courteous voice.
-“Yet your city dwindles.
+"Faithful?"
+Elrond asked, anger hovering behind the courteous voice.
+"Yet your city dwindles.
 The generations of men are to me the swift passing of the seasons.
-I was there.
+I was there when Isildur claimed the Ring.
+I know what it can do even to the faithful.
 What would you?
 Would you pretend to master this evil and perhaps die of age deluded that you had kept the darkness controlled, yet condemn your children?
-The nine kings whom Sauron gifted with his rings achieved only fleeting ‘glory’ and no contentment for their handful of years -- one hundred years, one hundred fifty -- now they are eternal slaves.
+The nine kings whom Sauron gifted with his rings achieved only fleeting 'glory' and no contentment for their handful of years, now they are eternal slaves.
 For the gain of one golden harvest, would a farmer poison his land?
-That would be the result of your good intentions.”
+That would be the result of your good intentions."

 Faramir could make no answer to the Eldar lord's certainty, and lowered his eyes in shame.

 Looking at each in turn, Elrond made his conclusion.
 "Only in the fires of Orodruin can the ring be destroyed.
 We must send it there."